NVIDIA/aistore/cli/resources/object.md

 `ais compose DIRNAME|FILENAME [DIRNAME|FILENAME...]
 BUCKET/OBJECT_NAME`

 Creates an object in a bucket by concatenating provided files, keeping the order as in the arguments list.
-If directory provided, files within directory are sorted by filename.
+If directory provided, files within the directory are sorted by filename.
-For each file sends separate request to the cluster.
+For each file sends a separate request to the cluster.
 Supports recursive iteration through directories and wildcards in the same way as PUT operation does.

 | Command | Explanation |
 | --- | --- |